seanshnkim/seanshnkim.github.io/_posts/2025-02-11-Illustrated Priority Inversion.md

 ## What is Priority Inversion?

-The definition of priority inversion is well-explained in Wikipedia:
+According to Wikipedia:

-> High priority task is indirectly preempted by a low (or medium) priority task.
+>...
+High priority task is indirectly preempted by a low (or medium) priority task. [^1]

-This should not happen because it is literally a "high priority" task which indicates that it should be executed before all the other lower priority tasks.
-In other words, priority inversion is a problematic situation and we have to prevent it.
+In RTOS, this should not occur.
+A "high priority" task indicates it must be executed before all other lower priority tasks.
+However, surprisingly, such situations can arise despite pre-set priorities.
+Yes, priority inversion is a **problematic situation** and it must be prevented.

-I will first demonstrate the concept with analogy and then with a simple program in C. Lastly, I will discuss solutions to priority inverison.
+In this post, I will:

+1. Demonstrate the concept of priority inversion using an analogy for better understanding.
+2. Guide you through a simple C program to show how priority inversion actually works in code.

 ## Real-world Analogy of Priority Inversion

-Assume there are three different tasks:
+Imagine there are three different tasks trying to run on a single processor:

-- High priority task (i.e. "HP Task")
+- High priority task (HP Task)
-- Medium priority task (i.e. "MP Task")
+- Medium priority task (MP Task)
-- Low priority task (i.e. "LP Task")
+- Low priority task (LP Task)

-If there is no problem with a scheduler then HP Task should always be executed first, MP Task next, and at last LP Task.
+In an ideal scenario, the scheduler would always execute these tasks in the right order: HP Task -> MP -> LP Task.

-But then there is a "critical section".
+But then the situation gets complicated as a "critical section" is introduced.
 Critical section is a part of a program or hardware that accesses a shared resource.
-Only one process (task) is allowed to access the critical section at one time.
-[Wikipedia: Critical Section](https://en.wikipedia.org/wiki/Critical_section)
+Only one process (task) is allowed to access the critical section at one time. [^2]

-In this example, three different characters represent each task:
+In our analogy, I created three characters each representing a task:

 - HP Task = "Harry"
 - MP Task = "Mary"